johnno1962/injectionforxcode/README.md

 One thing I have noticed is you can no longer add methods using injection which was proably never a particularly good idea in Swift.

-### Stop Press
+### Stop Stop Press

-Injection is now available as a standalone app rather than have to build the plugin.
-See [here](https://github.com/johnno1962/InjectionApp).
+Injection is now available as a standalone app rather than have to build the plugin which you can download [here](http://johnholdsworth.com/injection.html).

 ## How to Use Injection for Xcode